carolynz/poetry-camera-rpi/README.md

   - Serial Port ON (lets you access receipt printer inputs)
   - Serial Console OFF (idk what this does)

+    Restart the system as needed.

-5. Update the system and install prerequisites.
+5. Update the system and install requirements.
 I think I did something different for `wiringpi` as it is outdated; will update once I remember what I did.
+You can also skip `wiringpi` for now, it will only be used with the buttons (I think).
 ```shell
 sudo apt-get update
 sudo apt-get install git cups wiringpi build-essential libcups2-dev libcupsimage2-dev python3-serial python-pil python-unidecode